Advertisement

 1 / 11

-When preparing for a baby, there’s so much to keep in mind that it can be difficult to know where to begin.
-Some parents-to-be seek help from doulas, trained professionals who provide physical, emotional and informational support to a mother before, during and immediately after birth.
-According to DONA International, a nonprofit organization that specializes in doula certification and support, a doula’s goal is to help a new mom achieve the healthiest, most memorable and most satisfying birthing experience possible.
+During pregnancy, there’s so much to keep in mind that it can be difficult to know where to begin.
+Some parents-to-be seek help from doulas, trained professionals who provide physical, emotional and informational support before, during and immediately after birth.
+According to DONA International, a nonprofit organization that specializes in doula certification and support, a doula’s goal is to help a new parent achieve the healthiest, most memorable and most satisfying birthing experience possible.

 A doula's support is personalized and intimate, but doulas aren't a perfect fit for everyone.
-Cost, lack of access to qualified professionals and personal preference are all reasons why many women stick with a basic birth plan.
-In fact, in 2012, just six percent of pregnant women hired doulas.
+Cost, lack of access to qualified professionals and personal preference are all reasons why many people stick with a basic birth plan.
+In fact, in 2012 (the most recent year for which national data are available), just six percent of pregnant people hired doulas.

 If you’re curious to know whether a doula might be right for you, here are some things to consider, from a patient’s and OBGYN’s perspective.